mochi-hpc-experiments/colza-experiments/cori/resizing/README.md

 Note: occasionally the last command of the `elastic` script may fail to properly shut down the staging area, leaving the script hanging before the Python script is called.
-If this happens, you may kill the job, manually move its output file (`elastic-resizing-<jobid>.out`) to the `logs-<jobid>` directory (where other output files are stored), then manually run call `python parse-elastic.py logs-<jobid>/*.out`
+If this happens, you can kill the job, manually move its output file (`elastic-resizing-<jobid>.out`) to the `logs-<jobid>` directory (where other output files are stored), then manually run call `python parse-elastic.py logs-<jobid>/*.out`